AssemblyAI/cookbook/core-transcription/do-more-with-sdk-js.md

   }
 ```

-### How to Log the Transcript JSON and Save it in a Text File
+### How to Log the Transcript JSON and Save it in a File

 In order to write data to a file, first import the [fs](https://nodejs.org/api/fs.html) package: